It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Multi-Dowel Delta Kite Test

 After turning up at the Wilfred Taylor Reserve, it looked like a photograph.
-As in, no movement.
-Not a leaf stirring, at first sight.
-But then one or two tantalizing puffs came through so that was enough to get me out of the car and rigging the giant Delta.
+That is, there was no movement.
+Not a leaf was stirring, at first sight.
+But then one or two tantalizing puffs came through, so that was enough to get me out of the car and rigging the giant delta.

 What followed was a lot of standing around, dropping feather-light objects and watching them land near my feet.
 Annoying.